-This SharePoint tutorial, we will discuss how to migrate from SharePoint 2010 to SharePoint 2013/2016/2019 by using database upgrade approach (without using any 3rd party tool).
+In this SharePoint migration tutorial, we will discuss how to migrate from SharePoint 2010 to SharePoint 2013, 2016, or 2019 using the database upgrade approach (without using any third-party tools).

 SharePoint 2010 to SharePoint 2013/2016/2019 Migration Steps

-So In this article, we will discuss how to migrate the content from the old SharePoint server to the new server manually through database content DB Migration.
+Primarily, I will focus on migrating from SharePoint 2010 to newer versions here.
+You will learn how to manually migrate content from the old SharePoint server to the new server using the database content DB Migration.

-There are two ways we can migrate from SharePoint older versions to the newer version.
+There are two ways we can migrate from older versions of SharePoint to the newer version.

-- Using a 3rd Party tools like Metalogix or Sharegate
+- Using third-party tools like Metalogix or Sharegate

 - Using the SharePoint database upgrade approach